BenjaminMary/gofi/README.md

 ## Changelog
+- 2024-02-11 : save an `exported` state for each row and export only the new ones.
+Add a system to reset this state.
 - 2024-02-10 : update pie chart and add ordering on the stats page.
 - 2024-02-09 : fix infinite login loop on `current cookie does not match` case.
 - 2024-02-08 : on stats page, add the year with the current one by default.